Diversity is addressed in NSW and Commonwealth legislation.

 Below is some information about relevant NSW legislation.

-Copies of NSW legislation are available here.
+Copies of NSW legislation are available on the NSW Legislation website.
 It’s important to refer to the most recent versions of the legislation.

 Government Sector Employment Act 2013 (GSE Act)